-First, the challenge of maintaining a high employment rate remains relevant, not least in the perspective of technological change (e.g., automatization), globalization and migration.
+First, the challenge of maintaining a high employment rate remains relevant, particularly in a context of rapid technological change (e.g., automatization), globalization and migration.
 A key question in this debate is whether the extent to which the education system is sufficiently equipped to supply the type and quality of education needed by the private sector.
 The labor market possibilities for low-skilled workers is a particular challenge.

 Second, the economy's growth potential is an issue given the low level of productivity growth.
 In addition, given the relative size of the public sector, improving government efficiency and productivity will be an important task.
+There is considerable political debate about how to square the risk of a labor shortage with strict immigration laws.

 Third, although inequality is low and social cohesion is high, in comparison to other OECD countries, Danish society is trending toward greater disparity and inequality.
-A particular challenge involves the integration of immigrants and other marginalized groups into the labor market, which is often difficult due to insufficient job qualifications.
+A particular challenge involves the integration of immigrants and other marginalized groups into the labor market, which is often difficult due to insufficient labor market relevant qualifications.

 Fourth, while the long-term financial viability of the welfare state, despite an aging population, has been strengthened by a series of recent reforms, fiscal challenges remain due to increasing demands on welfare services in general and healthcare in particular.
-In the design of welfare policies, it is important to balance concerns for equality and social insurance with incentives for education and work.
-The hallmark of Danish society has been its ability to reconcile low inequality and an extensive public sector with a well-functioning economy supporting high-income levels.
+When designing welfare policies, it is important to balance concerns for equality and social insurance with incentives for education and work.
+The hallmark of Danish society has been its ability to reconcile low inequality and an extensive public sector with a well-functioning economy that supports high income levels.
 Reconciling these objectives remains an ongoing challenge.

-Fifth, Denmark, with its small yet open society, has a long tradition of being an active participant and partner in international political cooperation.
-At the same time, there is a strong desire within society to establish "arm's length distance" over certain issues, both to underline Denmark's independence and prevent the country's marginalization in international forums.
+Fifth, Denmark, with its small yet open society, has a long tradition of being an active participant and partner in international frameworks for political cooperation.
+At the same time, there is a strong desire in the country to maintain an "arm's length distance" to certain issues so as to underscore Denmark's independence while at the same time to keep the country from being marginalized in international forums.
 As a result, the Danish debate on the European Union has always been somewhat fragmented and not always comprehensible to foreign observers.
-A case in point are the four Danish opt-outs included in the Maastricht Treaty.
+The four Danish opt-outs included in the Maastricht Treaty are illustrative of this.
 European Monetary Union membership has remained a very delicate subject since the referendum in 2000.
 Denmark is not a member, but pursues a tight, fixed exchange rate policy with the Danish krone pegged to the euro.
-This peg has proven very credible, as reflected in a very small (and in some periods negative) interest rate spread to the euro zone.
-Denmark is, in this sense, a shadow member of the euro zone, although it is not directly represented in the supranational executive bodies.
+This peg has proven very credible, as is reflected in a very small (and in some periods negative) interest rate spread to the euro area.
+Denmark is, in this sense, a shadow member of the euro area, although it is not directly represented in the supranational executive bodies.
 The recent referendum on justice and home affairs cooperation confirmed Denmark's "sideline" participation in EU cooperation.